EN | |

 The emerging day-case surgery centres in Hong Kong, on the other hand, can effectively reduce the significant pressure of healthcare resource allocation on public hospitals.
 Moreover, day procedure services charge less than private hospital setting without high costs of hospital expenses, meals, and miscellaneous items.
 Day surgeries allow more patients who need urgent care to have scarce health care resources.
 A patient should expect medical expenses to triple or quadruple for colonoscopy and gastroscopy performed in the General Ward instead of in an outpatient setting.
 In recent years, day surgeries have been covered by most health insurance plans that can help reduce the financial stress resulting from treatment costs.
 And most day surgery centres provide fixed-price and all-inclusive medical packages that enable the patients to know about budgeting in an easier way.

 Patients who do not require emergency attendance can seek needed outpatient care or undergo minor surgeries in a Day surgery centre.
 Day surgery can reduce the hospital occupancy rate and achieve better allocation of limited medical resources to the citizens.
-Patients who are undergoing the day endoscopy, i.e. colonoscopy, gastroscopy, and some minor operations, are expected to go home the same day as the procedure.
+Patients undergoing same-day endoscopic procedures, such as colonoscopy, gastroscopy, and certain minor surgeries, are typically discharged on the same day as their procedure.

 Day surgery services can alleviate the burden of inpatient facility and resource utilisation, including manpower shortage of medical professionals, operation theatre utilisation and bed occupancy rate.
 And finally, we can provide the limited healthcare resources of public hospitals to patients in emergency situation or with severe conditions.